Halloween and October Half Term is eerily close, which means it’s time to get planning where you are going to go this Halloween.

 Warwick Castle, Warwick, Warwickshire, CV34 6AH

-There is fun for all the family during Scarefest with the addition of rides in the dark until 9pm, For spooky young visitors, there are live shows and our famous freaky four to meet, whilst older families will enjoy our House of Monsters maze and Freak Show scare zone.
+There is fun for all the family during Scarefest with the addition of rides in the dark until 9pm including their brand new rollercoaster and its six-storey high Wicker Man effigy as it spectacularly bursts into flames.
+For spooky young visitors, there are live shows, the famous freaky four to meet, plus their brand new character Gretyl the witch in their colourful Halloween playland! whilst older families will enjoy our House of Monsters maze and Freak Show scare zone.
 For the bravest you have to try their terrifying scare maze

 Farley Ln, Alton ST10 4DB